sbi-dev/sbi/docs/docs/index.md

 from sbi.inference import SNPE from sbi.utils import BoxUniform

-# uniform prior and gaussian simulator
+# use dummy prior and simulator
 theta = torch.rand(1000)
 x = torch.randn_like(theta) + theta